-Whew, that's all six threads!
-Each thread is made up of an individually numbered setup() as well as an individually numbered loop() function.
+Whew, that's all the code!
+Six forever blocks each controlling a different pin so they can each have their very own blink or fade sequence.
 It's like having six trains running at the same time on six different tracks!

 Just as real trains could collide if we put them on the same track at the same time, a Chibi Chip could get confused if two threads fight over a common resource.
-For example, if loop0() and loop1() both try to control pin 0, the result would be a confusing mix of commands from loop0() and loop1().
+For example, if two forever loops both try to control pin 0, the result would be a confusing mix of commands from both loops.
 This kind of collision is called a race condition.
 In order to keep things thread-safe, which means preventing collisions, we just have to make sure that different threads don't ever try to control the same pin.

 Likewise, we should also make sure the names of variables are different between threads, so the Chibi Chip doesn't get confused.
 It's like having two people with the same name share a mailbox - they'd have no way of knowing which message was meant for which recipient!

-That's why we've named all the variables with their respective thread number.
-We could name variables whatever we want, but naming them something different for each thread keeps things simple to understand and thread-safe.
+That's why we named the two variables keeping track of brightness to match the pin numbers being used in that thread ("brightness4" and brightness5").
+We could name variables whatever we wanted, but naming them something different for each thread keeps things simple to understand and thread-safe.

-Multithreading is easy, as long as we're careful to keep each thread's resources separate!
+♠ Multithreading is easy, as long as we're careful to keep each thread's resources separate!

-Ready to play with some multithreading?
+PLAY WITH CODE Ready to play with some multithreading?
 Let's go!
 Try changing the blink and fade patterns inside each thread.